-Vitamin D is essential to calcium metabolism and promotes calcium absorption in the gut.
-Low levels of vitamin D are associated with decreased bone mineral density and an increased risk of fractures.
-Vitamin D also contributes to normal functions of most cells in the body.
+Vitamin D is essential to calcium metabolism and increasing calcium absorption.
+Low levels of vitamin D are associated with decreased bone mineral density and an increased risk of stress fractures.
+Vitamin D also seems to play an important role in heart health, immune function, neuromuscular function, and may help in muscle growth and recovery after damaging exercise.
 Vitamin D can be synthesised by the skin from UV light or it can be obtained from the diet.
-Low blood levels of vitamin D can result in weak, brittle bones, poor muscle function, and decreased immunity.
-Life-long vitamin D insufficiency has also been linked to accelerated cognitive decline, autoimmune disorders, neuro-degenerative diseases and cardiovascular disease.
-Vitamin D deficiency is diagnosed by measuring the most common form of vitamin D in the blood, which is 25-hydroxyvitamin D. Research shows that variations in the CYP2R1 and GC genes can affect your risk for low circulating 25-hydroxyvitamin D levels.\
+Vitamin D deficiency is diagnosed by measuring the most common form of vitamin D in the blood, which is 25-hydroxy vitamin D. Research shows that variations in the CYP2R1 and GC genes can affect your risk for low circulating 25-hydroxyvitamin D levels.

-\Slater NA et al. Genetic Variation in CYP2R1 and GC Genes Associated With Vitamin D Deficiency Status.
+Slater NA et al. Genetic Variation in CYP2R1 and GC Genes Associated With Vitamin D Deficiency Status.
 Journal of Pharmacy Practice.
 2015:1-6.
 Wang TJ et al. Common genetic determinants of vitamin D insufficiency: a genome-wide association study.
 Lancet.
 2010;376:180-88.